ZEN-universe/ZEN-garden/.github/pull_request_template.md

+## Summary

+Provde a brief summary of the changes proposed in this pull request.
+Include high-level details on what is changed and why the change is necessary.

 Closes # (if applicable).

-## Changes proposed in this Pull Request
+## Detailed list of changes

+List all changes in the the format `<type>:<description>`.
+Valid types include `fix`, `feat`, `docs`, `chore`, and `breaking`.
+This list will be used to automatically generate the changelog.
+Example :

+- fix: description of bug fix
+- feat: description of feature
+- docs: description of documentation changes
+- chore: description of maintainance tasks
+- breaking: description of breaking changes

 ## Checklist
 Please check all items that apply.
 If an item is not applicable, please remove it from the list.

 ### PR structure
 - [ ] The PR has a descriptive title.
 - [ ] The corresponding issue is linked with # in the PR description.
+- [ ] Detailed list of changes was provided

 ### Code quality
 - [ ] Newly introduced dependencies are added to `pyproject.toml`.
+- [ ] Code changes have been tested locally and all tests pass
 - [ ] Tests for new features were added:
-  - [ ] A new test folder is added or an existing test folder is adapted
   - [ ] The test is added to `run_tests.py` and `docu_test_cases.md`
   - [ ] The tested variables are added to `test_variables.json`
-- [ ] Code changes have been tested locally and all tests pass

 ### Code changes
 - [ ] If the name of an existing parameter is changed, the new and old name are added to `zen_garden/preprocess/parameter_change_log.py`